ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 going true does not.

 `peerConnectionMonitor.uplinkCongested` moves with the finding, never with a collection.
-Two thresholds, no windows, no counters, and every value it reads is a fact the connection already derived — the downlink detector below has the same shape and the same three-part test, on the evidence a receiver can get.
+One threshold, no windows, no counters, and every value it reads is a fact the connection already derived — the downlink detector below has the same shape, on the evidence a receiver can get.

 **What it does not claim.** Not that packets were lost — a congestion controller doing its job backs off before the queue overflows.
 Not that the round trip is